Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Compactification for the rational curve divisor

 Let $L,R\in\{1,2,3\}$.
 Consider the following $19$ vectors in $(\frac{1}{2}\Z)^2$

 Let $\ell=(\ell_1,\dots,\ell_{19})\in \Z_{\geq 0}^{19}$ be non-negative integers, satisfying the condition that $\sum \ell_i\vec{v}_i$ is a horizontal vector.

 Form a polygon $P_{LR}(\ell)$ whose edges are the vectors $\ell_i\vec{v}_i$ put end-to-end in the plane, together with a segment on the $x$-axis.
-For instance $P_{1,2}(2,\dots,2,9)$ is shown in the right hand side of Fig.~\ref{fig:two-ias}.
+For instance $P_{1,2}(2,\dots,2,9)$ is shown in Fig.~\ref{fig:rc-ias}.
 Let $Q_{LR}(\ell)$ be the lattice polygon which results from taking the union of $P_{LR}(\ell)$ with its reflection across the $x$-axis.

-\begin{definition} Define $B_{LR}(\ell)$, a naive singular $\ias$, as follows: Glue each edge $\ell_i\vec{v}_i$ of $Q_{LR}(\ell)$ to its reflected edge by an element of $SL_2(\Z)\ltimes \R^2$ which preserves vertical lines.
+\begin{definition} Define $B_{LR}(\ell)$, a naive singular $\ias$, as follows: Glue each edge $\ell_i\vec{v}_i$ of $Q_{LR}(\ell)$ to its reflected edge by an element of $\SL_2(\Z)\ltimes \R^2$ which preserves vertical lines.
 This uniquely specifies the gluings, except when $\ell_1, \ell_{19}>0$ and $L,R\in\{2,3\}$ respectively.
 For these edges, we must specify the gluing to be $-A^4$ where $A(x,y) = (x+y,y)$ is a unit vertical shear. \end{definition}

 \begin{remark} As naive $\ias$, we have that $B_{LR}(\ell)$ are isomorphic when we interchange the end behaviors $2\leftrightarrow 3$.
 It is only when we impose the extra data as in Definition \ref{def:true-sing} that we can distinguish them.\end{remark}